utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 ## Send uptime monitor notifications to Slack

+> **The uptime monitors open beta period is over.** You can no longer create new uptime monitors.
+Your existing uptime monitors will keep working, and you can continue to use them to monitor API uptime.
+For updates, visit the [GitHub discussion board](https://github.com/postmanlabs/uptime-monitors/discussions).

 1. Enter the following on the **Add integration** window:

     * Enter a **Nickname** to help you identify the integration.